srinivasarao2468/devops-02-july-930/nexus3/README.md

 - Click on the button 'Create Rpository'

 ### Step-2 (Go to the server from where you want to upload docker images
-- Got Jenkins (In you case any server from wher you are uploading images)
+- ssh to Jenkins (In you case any server from wher you are uploading images)
 - ``` sudo vi /etc/docker/daemon.json ```
     ```
         {